-Following two major UFO experiences that both my partner and I enjoyed whilst watching over this area, both of us became curious... wondering just why it was, that the UFOs chose this particular location to make an appearance and put on such a spectacular show for us.
+Following two major UFO experiences that we enjoyed whilst watching over this area, both of us became really curious... wondering just why it was, that the UFOs chose this particular location to make an appearance and put on such a spectacular show for us.